federueda/ASW/README.md

 PyBuilder is configured using a Python file that is named build.py.
 This is the main file to set up, starting with the instruction to build the project, going through measuring test coverage and finishing with building the whole distribution to make the code available to 3rd parties for example.
 You can check the [build.py](https://github.com/federueda/ASW/tree/master/build.py) file for details.

-For adding unit tests you just put them in the directory src/unittest/python.
-You can check the [tests folder](https://github.com/federueda/ASW/tree/master/src/unittest/python).
+I used pybuilder for several tasks including unit testing, you can check the [unit tests](https://github.com/federueda/ASW/tree/master/src/unittest/python).
+Also, generating documentation for the project using [sphinx](https://www.sphinx-doc.org/en/master/) and also automatically generating files as [requirements.txt](https://github.com/federueda/ASW/blob/master/requirements.txt) using pipreqs as pybuilder tasks.

 In the reports directory you can find some reports each containing detailed information on a tool or command, pyb invoked during the build.
 Also you can check the unittest and coverage report.
 A second directory is the dist directory which contains the distribution.
 The distribution directory contains the same sources but in a Python-typical directory layout.